dotnet/docs/docs/standard/base-types/regular-expressions.md

 ## How regular expressions work

  The centerpiece of text processing with regular expressions is the regular expression engine, which is represented by the <xref:System.Text.RegularExpressions.Regex?displayProperty=nameWithType> object in .NET.
-At a minimum, processing text using regular expressions requires that the regular expression engine be provided with the following two items of information:
+At a minimum, processing text using regular expressions requires that the regular expression engine is provided with the following two items of information:

 - The regular expression pattern to identify in the text.